Azure/AI-in-a-Box/gen-ai/Assistants/bot-in-a-box/README.md

 ```
 azd up
 ```
-You will be prompted for a subcription, region and model information.
+You will be prompted for a subscription, region and model information.
 Keep regional model availability when proceeding.

 3. Go to the Azure OpenAI Studio and create an Assistant with the tools you want to use.
 Alternatively, you can also use the API.